Songonge/Collaboration-Databricks/Databricks_Setup.md

 > [!NOTE]
 > The steps below are done in **Azure**.

-## Step 1: Create an Azure Account
+## Step 1: Creating an Azure Account
 You should note that Databricks runs on Azure.
 This means that you should first create an account on Azure.
 To do that, follow the link below:
 * https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account

 After creating your account, access the Azure Portal to manage your resources.

-## Step 2: Create a Resource Group
+## Step 2: Creating a Resource Group
 * Search for `resource group` in the search bar.
 * Select it and click on Create.
 * Give it a meaningful name